Everything You Need to Know About the Help to Buy Scheme

 To qualify for an equity loan, home buyers must meet the following criteria:

-- they must be aged 18 or over
+- They must be aged 18 or over

-- they must be a first-time buyer
+- They must be a first-time buyer

-- they must be able to afford the related fees and interest payments
+- They must be able to afford the related fees and interest payments

 The following buyers do not qualify for an equity loan under the Help to Buy scheme:

-- buyers who have owned a residential property or land in the UK or abroad before
+- Buyers who have owned a residential property or land in the UK or abroad before

-- buyers who have had a Sharia mortgage
+- Buyers who have had a Sharia mortgage

-Eligible Home to Buy applicants cannot sublet the property without permission, must have building insurance for the home, and keep it in a good state of repair.
+Eligible Home-to-Buy applicants cannot sublet the property without permission, must have building insurance for the home, and keep it in a good state of repair.

 What Type of Home Can You Buy Through the Scheme?